splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 (Optional) Delete MetricSets that use the deprecated attributes as tags
 ----------------------------------------------------------------------------

-After you have updated your charts, dashboards, and detectors to use the new attributes and have confirmed that all are working as expected, delete the tags that use the deprecated attributes.
+After you have updated your charts, dashboards, and detectors to use the new attributes and have confirmed that all are working as expected and have determined that you no longer need to reference or use any data from the deprecated tags, you can delete the tags that use the deprecated attributes.
 Deleting the tags that use the deprecated attributes reduces your organization's cardinality and also reduces potential user confusion.

+If, however, you need historical data, you can choose to maintain MetricSets that reference the deprecated attributes until your new tags populate with the data your organization needs.

 #.
 Go to :guilabel:`Settings`, then :guilabel:`APM MetricSets`.
 You must have the admin role to access APM MetricSets.
 #.
 Select :guilabel:`Delete the MetricSet configuration` (trash can icon) to delete the tag and the corresponding MetricSets.